 93. Proof of documents and service

-(1) For the purposes of this section “document” means a requisition, notice, order, demand or summons or other process under the Criminal Procedure Act 2004 issued or made for any of the purposes of this Act and “serve” includes deliver, give and send.
+(1) For the purposes of this section document means a requisition, notice, order, demand or summons or other process under the Criminal Procedure Act 2004 issued or made for any of the purposes of this Act and serve includes deliver, give and send.

 (2) In all proceedings in which a document has to be proved, the accused shall be deemed to have received notice to produce it, and until the contrary is shown, the document and its effective service may be sufficiently proved by or on behalf of the prosecutor, by the production of what purports to be a copy, bearing what purports to be a certificate, signed by a person authorised to issue the original, that the copy is a true copy of the original, and that the original was served on the date specified in the certificate.